davidmoten/jax-maven-plugin/README.md

 The `xjc` executable is not present in the JDK as of version 11.
 However, the functionality of `xjc` is still available (right down to the command line arguments to that original executable) via external artifacts like *org.glassfish.jaxb:jaxb-xjc*.

-*xjc-maven-plugin* sets up the classpath dependencies and passes the arguments you provide directly through to the `com.sun.tools.xjc.Driver.run` method.
+*xjc-maven-plugin* sets up the classpath dependencies and passes the arguments you provide directly through to the `XJCFacade.main` method.

 The development of this plugin was motivated by [problems](https://github.com/mojohaus/jaxb2-maven-plugin/issues/43) with the *jaxb2-maven-plugin* with Java 9+.
 My company's codebase used *jaxb2-maven-plugin* in ~10 locations (always the `xjc` goal) and we wanted to move to OpenJDK 11+ given the EOL (unpaid) for Oracle Java 8 in January 2019.